Unlocking Euclidean Problems with Isotropic Initialization: Discussion and Conclusion

-\textbf{Limitation.} For the CRPC surfaces, our initialization is limited to flat points where four asymptotic lines meet, and our remeshing step uses a cross-field-based algorithm, which limits the placement of flat points.
+\textbf{Limitation.} \bluer{The main limitation of the suggested approach is the necessity to find and solve a nondegenerate analog of the original Euclidean problem in isotropic geometry.} For the CRPC surfaces, our initialization is \bluer{additionally} limited to flat points where four asymptotic lines meet, and our remeshing step uses a cross-field-based algorithm, which limits the placement of flat points.
 In some cases, flat points may be split into multiple nearby ones to satisfy the quality requirements of the remeshing tool (see Fig.~\ref{fig:CRPC2}).
 Developing new techniques for more accurate control over flat points placement and remeshing remains an important direction for future work.

 \textbf{Shape change.} For the CRPC surfaces with given flat points, GGG- and AAG-webs, and flexible nets, the visual change after optimization from isotropic to Euclidean geometry is minimal (see Figs.~\ref{fig:flexible-isotropic-i},\ref{fig:GGG_merged},\ref{fig:AAG1},\ref{fig:AAG21},\ref{fig:CRPC2}, and~\ref{fig:GGG}).
 In contrast, CRPC surfaces with prescribed flat points and boundary and AGAG-webs, the shape change after optimization can be drastic (see Figs.~\ref{fig:AGAG_merged}(g), \ref{fig:AGAG2grid}, and~\ref{fig:CRPC1}).
 The latter cases are also the hardest to optimize due to being geometrically overconstrained.